WeisongZhao/rl_positivity_sim/README.md

 ## Frequentism and Bayesianism for the Richardson-Lucy (RL) deconvolution

-Lucy's RL article is the very first successful try on `applying machine learning to the optical imaging.
+Lucy's RL article is the very first successful try on `applying machine learning to the optical imaging`.
 However, the logic used in the Lucy's article is very flexible, so it can be a little misleading in some cases.

 What I intend to do in this section is to give a small insight that RL is a branch of classical machine learning.